grantsrb/cogmtc/README.md

         if base is argued and use_count_words is 5, lang_preds are sequential and are trained to output the numerals inline with the argued base instead of one-hot labels.
+    "rev_num": bool
+        if true, the InptConsolidationModule will reverse the order of numerals up to the STOP token when processesing language inputs. for example, the array [1,2,3,STOP] will become [3,2,1,STOP]. only operates along the last dimension, only applies to NUMERAL model types
     "skip_first_phase": bool
         if true, the training will skip phase 0 and go straight to phase 1 or 2 (depending on the value of `second_phase`).